cellml/libcellml/docs/dev_building3.rst

    CMake-GUI showing configuration error after initial configuration attempt.

-To fix the issue, check that -
+To fix the issue, check that:

  - you have installed libXML2 according to the directions on the `Setup page <https://libcellml.readthedocs.io/en/latest/dev_setup.html>`_;
  - there is a variable called ``LibXml2_DIR`` listed in your CMake variables (use the *Add entry* button to create it if not);
  - that the path specified in the ``LibXml2_DIR`` variable points to the ``cmake`` directory inside your libXML2 installation;